 Place one of your child's bouncy balls on the floor.
 If it rolls by itself, you may have a foundation problem.
 Other common signs of uneven floors are noisy floors, noticeable dips, and bowed sections.

 If your patio or sidewalk is cracked or a portion of it is raised above the other sections, your foundation may need work.

 You know that cracked stair-step pattern you see in the brick mortar of older homes?
 That's not character or charm.
 It's a foundation problem.

 When you open your door or window, does it get stuck?
 This could be because the walls are uneven, which is often an important sign of foundation heave or settlement that you shouldn't ignore.

-Not every stuck window or sloped floor is the result of foundation repair.
-If you believe you may have foundation problems, our foundation repair experts can inspect your home at no cost to you.
+Not every stuck window or sloped floor results from foundation repair.
+If you believe you have foundation problems, our foundation repair experts can inspect your home at no cost.